sumiya11/Groebner.jl/README.md

 ## Acknowledgement

+We would like to acknowledge the developers of the msolve library ([https://msolve.lip6.fr/](https://msolve.lip6.fr/)), as several components of Groebner.jl were adapted from msolve.
+In our F4 implementation, we adapt and adjust the code of monomial hashtable, critical pair handling and symbolic preprocessing, and linear algebra from msolve.
+The source code of msolve is available at [https://github.com/algebraic-solving/msolve](https://github.com/algebraic-solving/msolve).

+We thank Vladimir Kuznetsov for helpful discussions and providing the sources of his F4 implementation.

-We would like to acknowledge Jérémy Berthomieu, Christian Eder, and Mohab Safey El Din as this library is inspired by their work ["msolve: A Library for Solving Polynomial Systems"](https://arxiv.org/abs/2104.03572).
-We are also grateful to The Max Planck Institute for Informatics and The MAX team at l'X for providing computational resources.
+We are grateful to The Max Planck Institute for Informatics and The MAX team at l'X for providing computational resources.

-Special thanks goes to Vladimir Kuznetsov for providing the sources of his F4 implementation.

 ## See also